Road ready? A checklist for Nigerian drivers in the UK

 Can I exchange my Nigerian driver’s licence for a UK one?

-No, not directly.
-Nigeria isn’t on the UK government’s list of countries that can swap licences, so after your first 12 months in the UK you’ll need a UK licence to keep driving.
-Here’s how you can get one.
+Lots of newcomers to the UK want to know how to exchange an international driving licence for a UK one.
+Sadly, Nigeria isn’t on the UK government’s list of countries that can just swap licences.
+This means after your first 12 months in the UK you’ll need to apply for a UK licence to keep driving.

 1. Get a provisional licence

-Before anything else, you’ll need a UK provisional driving licence.
-This type of licence allows you to drive accompanied by a driving instructor or anyone who has held a UK driving licence for 3 or more years.
-You’ll also need to put L plates on your car and make sure it has specific insurance for a learner driver if you’re past the 12 month point.
+Get a provisional UK driving licence: This type of licence allows you to drive accompanied by a driving instructor or anyone who has held a UK driving licence for 3 or more years.

 2. Gather your documents